Auction houses poised for marathon of Asian art sales

 An untitled work by Tyeb Mehta subtitled Figures with Bull Head carries a $1.5 million to $2 million estimate, while Akbar Padamsee's "Cityscape" is poised to sell for about $1.5 million.

-Christie's also expects strong interest in its offerings from the Robert H. Blumenfield collection of Chinese carvings, scholar's objects, sceptres and furniture, which is expected to total more than $5 million on Thursday.
+Christie's also expects strong interest in its offerings from the Robert H. Blumenfield collection of Chinese carvings, scholar's objects, scepters and furniture, which is expected to total more than $5 million on Thursday.

 Another private collection, sculpture and paintings from India, the Himalayas, Southeast Asia and Gandhara assembled by gallerist and collector Doris Wiener, carries a $7 million to $11 million estimate.
 A circa 11th century bronze group of Somaskanda from South India is poised to fetch about $1 million.